 Road Bikes vs. Hybrids in Commuting

 The power to commute easily is all in the comfort that a bike has.
 Comfort comes with the right sitting positions and minimal strain on the legs.
 Pro bikes will not fare well when it comes to commuting but are still possible to use.
 A High-speed bike is designed for bursts of speed allowing the rider to get to the destination fast.
 This may not make sense in a busy city.
 It will also not make sense if you come for highly paved roads with uneven terrain since you will face the risk of damaging the tires.
 High-speed performance bikes are often ferried to tracks so as to maintain their integrity.

 Rugged mountain bikes will also work when it comes to commuting.
 They will, however, be a waste of investment.
 The tires are slow designed to handle rough backyards with a wider disposition.
 This makes them harder to roll on smoother paved roads.
 The gears are also suited for steep gradients and so will feel awkward for small day to day commutes.

-Hybrids are however suited for commuting for some reasons.
+Hybrids are however suited for commuting for some reason.
 The bikes are fitted with higher handlebars for comfortable sitting positions with seats to match.
 The tires are also compromised between the two former bikes allowing the rider to gain traction with some good speeds.
 The fact that commuting requires regular speeds means that you will not need and aerodynamic features on the bike.
 This is not to say that hybrids underperform in this area.
 Some hybrids will perform well in both hilly and smooth terrain.